microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualeventregistration-list.md

 ---
 title: "List virtualEventRegistrations"
-description: "Get a list of all regisration records of a webinar."
+description: "Get a list of all registration records of a webinar."
 author: "awang119"
 ms.localizationpriority: medium
 ms.prod: "cloud-communications"